 Credit/debit cards: The most convenient funding option since most people already have one, with deposits processed almost instantly.
 Some banks treat deposits as a cash advance so fees vary.
 Generally not allowed for withdrawals.
 Though legal, some banks may reject gambling transactions.

-Legal online casino gambling sites generally compete in a competitive marketplace.
+Legal online gambling sites generally compete in a competitive marketplace.
 That means a variety of bonus offers from online operators seeking to sign up new players.
 Some popular bonus offers:

-No deposit bonus: Sign up for an account and receive an immediate bonus, usually in the $20-$30 range.
+No Deposit Bonus: Sign up for an account and receive an immediate bonus, usually in the $20-$30 range.
 You may be required to wager that money at least once before redeeming.

 Free spins: Sometimes offered to new customers interested in slot play.